2001 Toyota Grand Prix of Long Beach

-The 2001 Toyota Grand Prix of Long Beach was a Championship Auto Racing Teams (CART) motor race held on April 8, 2001 on a temporary street circuit in Long Beach, California.
+The 2001 Toyota Grand Prix of Long Beach was a Championship Auto Racing Teams (CART) open-wheel race held on April 8, 2001 on a temporary street circuit in Long Beach, California before 90,000 spectators.
 It was the second round of the 2001 CART FedEx Championship Series and the 27th annual running of the event (18th under CART's sanctioning).
 The 82-lap race was won by Team Penske driver Hélio Castroneves.
 Cristiano da Matta of Newman/Haas Racing finished second and Castroneves' teammate Gil de Ferran came in third.

 Castroneves won the pole position after posting the quickest lap in qualifying.
 He was trailed by second-place qualifier Kenny Bräck in the opening laps, though Bräck was forced to retire on the 32nd lap after stalling his engine during a pit stop.
 Da Matta then became Castroneves' biggest threat for the win and repeatedly tried to overtake him, to no avail.
 Castroneves led all 82 laps and earned his fourth CART victory.

 As a result of the race, Castroneves improved from eighth to third in the Drivers' Championship, while podium finishers da Matta and de Ferran remained first and second, respectively.
 Meanwhile, Lola and Reynard were tied for the Constructors' Championship lead and Honda eked ahead of Toyota in the Manufacturers' Championship by one point.